A woman is masssaging her shoulder while wearing a white organic cotton towel

 It’s good to know when you choose organic towels, you’re avoiding these toxins including:

-Bleaching agents: Chlorine based bleaches, are commonly used to whiten towels, and like pesticides can leave behind residues on towels.
+3. Bleaching agents: Chlorine based bleaches, commonly used to whiten towels, and like pesticides can leave behind residues on towels causing irritation and itching on skin.

-Bathtime should be a luxurious and relaxing experience, so why wrap yourself up in a towel that could trigger or lead to discomfort, redness and inflammation?
+Bathtime should be a luxurious and relaxing experience, so why wrap yourself up in a towel that could trigger discomfort, redness and inflammation?

 Why towels are toxic to our planet

 Non-organic towels often contain synthetic fibres like polyester that can release microplastics when you wash them.
-These synthetic fibres enter our waterways, into our rivers and oceans, contributing to plastic pollution and causing harm to marine life.
+When you wash these towels, these synthetic fibres enter our waterways, into our rivers and oceans, contributing to plastic pollution and causing harm to marine life.
 Whilst synthetic towels like microfibre are promoted as being convenient as they’re absorbent and quick to dry, an organic cotton waffle towel will do the job just as well, without the dodgy microplastics.

 Synthetic blend towels, contain a mix of cotton and polyester, and are promoted as being more durable, but as organic cotton fibres aren’t treated with harsh chemicals, they are longer lasting then non organic cotton fibres that become damaged through reperated processing and chemical applications.